ACCESS-NRI/model-deployment-template/README.md

 #### In `config/versions.json`

 * `.spack` must be given a version.
 For example, it will clone the associated `releases/vVERSION` branch of `ACCESS-NRI/spack` if you give it `VERSION`.
-* `.spack-packages` should also have a CalVer-compliant tag as the version.
-See the [associated repo](https://github.com/ACCESS-NRI/spack-packages/tags) for a list of available tags.
+* `.access-spack-packages` should also have a CalVer-compliant tag as the version.
+See the [associated repo](https://github.com/ACCESS-NRI/access-spack-packages/tags) for a list of available tags.
+* Optionally, a list of `.custom-scopes` can be specified from `spack-config`s `custom/cd/` - this is usually for restricted builds.

 #### In `config/packages.json`